Giant panda: Olfactory communication

 Chemical cues, or odors, play an important role in how a panda chooses their habitat.
-Pandas look for conspecific odors that tell them not only the identity of another panda, but if they should avoid them or not.
+Pandas look for odors that tell them not only the identity of another panda, but if they should avoid them or not.
 Pandas tend to avoid their species for most of the year, breeding season being the brief time of major interaction.
 Chemical signaling allows for avoidance and competition.
-Pandas whose habitats are in similar locations will collectively leave scent marks in a unique location which is termed "scent stations."
+Pandas whose habitats are in similar locations will collectively leave scent marks in a unique location which is termed "scent stations".
 When pandas come across these scent stations, they are able to identify a specific panda and the scope of their habitat.
 This allows pandas to be able to pursue a potential mate or avoid a potential competitor.

 Pandas can assess an individual's dominance status, including their age and size, via odor cues and may choose to avoid a scent mark if the signaler's competitive ability outweighs their own.
-A pandas size can be conveyed through the height of the scent mark.
+A panda's size can be conveyed through the height of the scent mark.
 Since larger animals can place higher scent marks, an elevated scent mark advertises a higher competitive ability.
 Age must also be taken into consideration when assessing a competitor's fighting ability.
 For example, a mature panda will be larger than a younger, immature panda and possess an advantage during a fight.